yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 ## The Teardown

-Let's come to the fun part, analysing the key components
+Let's come to the fun part, analysing the key components.

 ### System Architecture